Mauritian cuisine: Dutch influences

-During the Dutch Period (1598-1710 AD), sugarcane (from Java) was first introduced to the island.
-At the time, Sugarcane was mainly cultivated for the production of arrack, a precursor to rum.
-It wasn't until 60 years later that sugar as we know it was produced.
+During the Dutch period (1598–1710 AD), sugarcane from Java was first introduced to the island.
+At the time, sugarcane was mainly cultivated for the production of arrack, a precursor to rum.
+Cane sugar was not produced until 60 years later.

-In 1639, deer from Java island were brought to Mauritius by the Dutch governor, Adrian Van Der Stel, for livestock purposes.
+In 1639, deer from Java were brought to Mauritius by the Dutch governor, Adrian Van Der Stel, as livestock.
 Following a cyclone, the deer broke free and returned to the wild.